roehrt/maffe/README.md

 - pkg-config
 - patch

-The solver depends on SCIP Optimization Suite 10.0.2, HiGHS 1.15.1, and SoPlex, which are automatically included as submodules.
-The competition build also includes ConicBundle for the heuristic binary.
+The solver depends on SCIP Optimization Suite 10.0.2 and HiGHS 1.15.1.
+The competition build also uses ConicBundle for the heuristic binary.
+The Meson build script will automatically download and build all required solver dependencies.
 We optionally support Gurobi as (I)LP backend and expose Python bindings.

 ## Build